 - Prepare 15 nutrient agar plates with the E. coli bacteria: while wearing gloves, gently shake the reconstituted vial of E. coli, add two drops of the bacterial suspension to a plate, use a sterile cotton swab to spread the bacteria around the entire plate.
 Cover the plate and wait 5 minutes for it to dry.
 Repeat for all 15 plates, using a fresh cotton swab every third plate.

 - For the UV light exposure you will use the plates in five groups of three plates each.
 All plates should be at the same distance from the UV source.
-The following table shows the suggested UV exposure time for each group of plates.
+The table below shows the suggested UV exposure time for each group of plates.
 Remember to read and follow the UV light safety precautions (above) while performing this step.

 |Group||UV light exposure time (seconds)|

 - Immediately after the UV light exposure, put the lids back onto each of the plates.
 Use a permanent marker to indicate which half of each plate received UV light, and the duration of the exposure.

-- Remove the foil coverings, then incubate the plates, inverted (lid down and agar-side up), overnight at 37°C (or longer if at lower temperature).
+- Next, incubate the plates, inverted (lid down and agar-side up), overnight at 37°C (or longer if at lower temperature).

 - Count colonies in both halves of each plate.